Calling all Lordstown Motors Corp. (RIDEQ) Investors: Contact Bronstein, Gewirtz & Grossman, LLC to Actively Participate in the Class Action Lawsuit

 NEW YORK, Aug.
-03, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Lordstown Motors Corp. (“Lordstown” or the “Company”) (OTCMKTS: RIDEQ) and certain of its officers.
+08, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Lordstown Motors Corp. (“Lordstown” or the “Company”) (OTCMKTS: RIDEQ) and certain of its officers.

 Class Definition: